Why Your Sales Team Hates Your CRM (And How to Fix It)

 Reason 5: No visible benefit to the rep

 The CRM helps management see reports.
 But what does the rep get?
 More admin work.
 If there's no immediate payoff — like faster follow-ups or automatic reminders — the rep has zero motivation to use it.
+When you frame CRM adoption as "so management can track you," you've already lost.

 Traditional CRM vs WhatsApp-Native CRM